 The David A. Gardner ’69 Magic Project

 This Project provides grants ranging from $5,000 to $50,000 to Princeton faculty members, thanks to the generosity of Lynn Shostack, in memory of her husband, David A. Gardner '69.
 The goal is to support ideas that break new ground intellectually and pedagogically and have the potential to change how the humanities are conceived and taught.
-The committee is attentive to interdisciplinary initiatives as well as to the intellectual “nooks and crannies" of the University that might not be well known to students and colleagues but are essential to the richness of the Princeton experience.
-Grants are intended to reflect one or more facets of the Project’s mission:
+The committee is attentive to interdisciplinary initiatives as well as to intellectual “nooks and crannies” that might not be well known to students and colleagues but are essential to the richness of the Princeton experience.
+In this context, the word magic is used metaphorically to signal the possibility of making new things happen.

 - to encourage unusual, even surprising, intellectual endeavors that depart from the status quo and have the potential to reshape a body of knowledge;

-- to enlarge the curriculum in ways that encourage both faculty and students to adopt new modes of thought that transcend traditional academic boundaries;
+- to enlarge the curriculum in ways that encourage both faculty and students to adopt new modes of thought that transcend traditional academic boundaries; and

 - to expose students to educational riches that might not otherwise be visible or available to them because of class size restrictions, budgetary limits, or other obstacles.

-Team-taught course on Imagined Languages
+Team-taught course on Imagined Languages (History and Classics)

-Near Eastern Studies
+Near Eastern Studies one-week graduate workshops

 Residency of set designer/musical consultant for Eugene Onegin